 tablesproperty to the DSN URL to filter metrics by name in the Query Builder.
 For example,

-tables=infla%shows only metrics that start with the characters
+tables=infla%shows only metrics that begin with

 Refer to the JDBC driver documentation for additional details.